vickymmcd/check-covid-appointments/README.md

   - This library makes it easier to parse the html from web pages

 In addition to those dependencies, you need to edit the config file **config.json** to include your corresponding information, such as email addresss and Google App credentials.

+### Google App Setup

+By setting up Gmail App credentials, you are allowing this program to send you mail, notifying you when an appointment becomes available.

 To create your gmail app credentials, follow these steps: